0xJEth/FullMeanStack/README.md

 });
 mongoose.model('Comment', CommentSchema);
 ```
-Now add the model to your app.js file right after the mongoose.connect call.
+Now add the model to your app.js file [right before require('./routes/index');] to connect to the mongod.
+Make sure that mongod is running on your instance using the mongo console application.
 ```
+var mongoose = require('mongoose');
+mongoose.connect('mongodb://localhost/fullmeanstack', { useNewUrlParser: true });
 require('./models/Comments');
+var db = mongoose.connection; //Saves the connection as a variable to use db.on('error', console.error.bind(console, 'connection error:')); //Checks for connection errors db.once('open', function() { //Lets us know when we're connected
+    console.log('Connected');
+});
 ```
+Test the mongoose connection using "npm start"

 Now we need to open up REST routes to the database.
 We want the user to be able to perform the following tasks:
 ```
 view comments